Optimizing My Horse’s Diet

 .

 Ultimately, if pure, organic, whole foods were included in feeds - instead of GMO by-products – then a long list of synthetic isolated nutrients wouldn't need to be added in.
 Whole foods include the most nutritious part of the plant vs. by-products which are missing the bulk of the plant’s nutrition and are often contaminated with pesticides.
-Synthetic 'vitamin and mineral packs' are used in an attempt to make up for the missing nutrients from selecting by-products as the primary ingredients, and most companies select the poorest quality forms (sulfates & oxides) as they are cheaper.
+These synthetic 'vitamin and mineral packs' are used in an attempt to make up for the missing nutrients from selecting by-products as the primary ingredients, and most companies select the poorest quality forms of these synthetic nutrients (sulfates & oxides) because they are cheaper.

 Additionally, synthetic isolated nutrients are missing their necessary co-factors required to fully function.
 By ingesting these, we can risk developing greater nutrient deficiencies as the isolates will pull from our body's reserves in order to complete themselves.
 They can be harsh on the gut and abrasive to sensitive internal tissues, setting the stage for things like gut dysbiosis, ulcers, anxiety and much more.
-Lastly, poor-quality synthetic isolated nutrients aren’t as bioavailable for absorption and assimilation, especially when compared to naturally occurring nutrients from herbs and whole foods.
+Lastly, poor-quality synthetic isolated nutrients aren’t as bioavailable for absorption and assimilation as high quality synthetics (minerals bound to an amino acid) or naturally occurring nutrients from herbs and whole foods.

 When Your Horse Feels Good, Life Is Good.

-It's good to be aware that if we add an anti-inflammatory supplement to an overall pro-inflammatory diet, we may see some results... or if we add an alkalizing product to an overall highly acidic diet, we may see some results...
+It’s true, isn’t it?
+When our horse doesn’t feel well, it can really rattle our day / night, and our wallet.
+It can also be helpful to be aware that if we add an anti-inflammatory supplement to an overall pro-inflammatory diet, we may see some results... or if we add an alkalizing product to an overall highly acidic diet, we may see some results...
 However, this can be like just a drop in the bucket, making only a small difference.
 We can do better by our horses!
 Imagine what can be seen when the horse’s whole diet is optimized to work toward the same end goal of...

 • Supporting a normal inflammatory response